consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 Bottom-up messages are created by sending a message to the `Release()` method of the subnet's `SCA`, or to `SendCross()` including a message in `CrossMsgsParams` which is directed to some subnet in the upper layers of the hierarchy of with some other parent at the same level.
 Bottom-up messages are propagated inside checkpoints.
 At every checkpoint period, the `SCA` collects and aggregates all `CrossMsgMeta` from bottom-up transactions originated in the subnet, as well as all the `CrossMsgMeta`.
 All these `CrossMsgMeta`are included in the next checkpoint for their propagation up the hierarchy.

 Whenever a new bottom-up message is triggered in a subnet, its `SCA`:
-- Burns in the subnet the amount of native tokens included in the `value` of the message.
+- Burns the amount of native tokens included in the `value` of the message in the subnet.
 - Checks the checkpoint being populated in the current checkpoint window and checks if it already has a `CrossMsgMeta` with the same destination of the message.
     - If the `CrossMsgMeta` doesn't exist in the checkpoint, the SCA creates a new `CrossMsgs` appending the cross-net message in the `CrossMsgsRegistry` of the SCA, and includes in the checkpoint a new `CrossMsgMeta` for the destination including the `CID` of the `CrossMsgs` stored in the registry.
     - If the `CrossMsgMeta` for the destination exists in the checkpoint, the SCA gets from the `CrossMsgsRegistry` the current CID included in the `CrossMsgMeta`, and it appends in `Msgs` the new cross-net message created. `SCA` then updates with the new `CID` (after appending the message) to the `CrossMsgMeta` for the checkpoint, deletes the outdated `CrossMsgs` from the registry, and includes the updated one.